 Following the 'Little Children are Sacred' report into the Protection of Aboriginal Children from Sexual Abuse in 2007 (Wild and Anderson 2007), the Commonwealth Government assumed a greater responsibility for Aboriginal affairs in the Northern Territory, under the Northern Territory Emergency Response (also known as the 'Intervention').
 The response has been the subject of controversy, particularly the (temporary) suspension of the Racial Discrimination Act, the initial involvement of the military, and mandatory income management for those on welfare payments (AHRC nd; FaHCSIA 2011, p.
 3; Shaw and d' Abbs 2011, p.
 4).
-In late 2007, a change of government maintained a modified Northern Territory Emergency Response, and in 2012 a modified policy 'Stronger Futures in the Northern Territory' was introduced.
+In late 2007, a change of government maintained a modified Northern Territory Emergency Response, and in 2012 a modified policy 'Stronger Futures in the Northern Territory' was introduced under a 10 year funding agreement and retains many features of the Northern Territory Emergency Response.

+The Close the Gap Campaign for Indigenous Health Equality commenced in 2006 with the goal of closing the health and life expectancy gap between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australians within a generation (Close the Gap 2012).
 Since 2008, COAG has agreed and implemented the 'closing the gap' policy.
-COAG identified Indigenous issues as one of seven priority areas of national reform, set six targets for closing the gaps in outcomes for Indigenous and non-Indigenous Australians, and identified seven 'building blocks' that underpinned a National Indigenous Reform Agreement (NIRA).
-At its May 2014 meeting, COAG agreed to a new target - to close the gap in school attendance within five years (COAG 2014).6 The OID report framework is aligned with the NIRA, but has a much broader focus, with the indicator framework extending beyond the NIRA indicators and targets.
+COAG identified Indigenous issues as one of seven priority areas of national reform, set six targets for closing the gaps in outcomes between Indigenous and non-Indigenous Australians, and identified seven 'building blocks' that underpinned a National Indigenous Reform Agreement (NIRA).
+At its May 2014 meeting, COAG agreed to a new target - to close the gap in school attendance within five years (COAG 2014).
+The OID report framework is aligned with the NIRA, but has a much broader focus, with the indicator framework extending beyond the NIRA indicators and targets.